igorvanloo/HomeWall/README.md

                 - [x] Upload Image to FireBase Storage
                 - [x] Add Wall name and download url to FireBase FireStore Database
         - [x] Display new walls with name and image
+        - [x] Make walls deletable by sliding it
     - [ ] Create *routes* page for each wall added
         - [x] Make UI for *routes* page
         - [ ] Create *Add Route* button